vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

 Other functions
 ***************

-The :func:`~kaic.matrix.RegionPairsContainer.edges` iterator is the most versatile and useful function in the :class:`~kaic.matrix.RegionPairsContainer` interface, but by far not the only one.
+The :func:`~fanc.matrix.RegionPairsContainer.edges` iterator is the most versatile and useful function in the :class:`~fanc.matrix.RegionPairsContainer` interface, but by far not the only one.
 We will briefly list the most useful other functions with a brief description and examples here.

 regions_identical